ehForwarderBot/efb-fb-messenger-slave/README.rst

 Bot, based on simulation of Facebook Messenger Web, and `fbchat <https://github.com/carpedm20/fbchat>`_.

-Alpha version
+Beta version
 -------------

-This is an unstable alpha version, and functionality may change at any time.
+This is an unstable beta version, and its functionality may change at any time.

 Requirements